infogulch/xtemplate/README.md

   - `.Cookie` Gets the value of a cookie by name. `{{.Cookie "cookiename"}}`
   - `.Placeholder` gets a caddy "placeholder variable".
 The braces (`{}`) have to be omitted.
-  - `.RespStatus` Set the status code of the current response. `{{.RespStatus 201}}`
+  - `.SetStatus` Set the status code of the current response. `{{.RespStatus 201}}`
-  - `.RespHeader.Add` Adds a header field to the HTTP response. `{{.RespHeader.Add "Field-Name" "val"}}`
+  - `.AddHeader` Adds a header field to the HTTP response. `{{.RespHeader.Add "Field-Name" "val"}}`
-  - `.RespHeader.Set` Sets a header field on the HTTP response, replacing any existing value.
+  - `.SetHeader` Sets a header field on the HTTP response, replacing any existing value.
-  - `.RespHeader.Del` Deletes a header field on the HTTP response.
+  - `.DelHeader` Deletes a header field on the HTTP response.
 - File related funcs.
 File operations are rooted at the directory specified by the `context_root` config option.
-  - `.ReadFile` reads and returns the contents of a file, as-is.
+  - `.ReadFile $file` reads and returns the contents of a file, as-is.
 Note that the contents are NOT escaped, so you should only read trusted files.
   - `.ListFiles` returns a list of the files in the given directory.
   - `.FileExists` returns true if filename can be opened successfully.
   - `.StatFile` returns Stat of a filename.
+  - `.ServeFile` discards any template content rendered so far and responds to the request with the contents of the file at
 - Database related funcs.
 All funcs accept a query string and any number of parameters.
 Prefer using parameters over building the query string dynamically.
   - `.Exec` executes a statment
   - `.QueryRows` executes a query and returns all rows in a big `[]map[string]any`.